nowatermelon/skyrim/FAQ.md

 ---
 ### Why is it called bread?
 I prefer milk.
 Actually, it's got nothing to do with bread...
-It's just a Chinese pun mixing my channel name with the word "modlist".
+It's just a Chinese pun mixing my channel name with the word "modpack".

 [[Top]](#contents)